sasq64/apone/README.md

 # C++ MODS

+## Introduction

+*C++ MODS* is two things;

-This project contains a set of modules that can be included into your C++ project.
+* It's a set of code modules that you can use in your C++ projects

-The modules use C++11 features so you need a recent compiler version.
+* It contains a set of make files which constitutes a 'build system' on top of *make*

+To use the modules in this project, you are encouraged to include the makefiles from C++ MODS.
+This gives you a lot of functionality; they both let you write smaller makefiles and facilitates cross platform development.

+Currently supported are *Linux*, *Mac OS*, *Android* and *emscripten*.

+## The Build System

-The module system comes with its own build system is based on make.
+*C++ MODS* comes with its own build system and is based on make.
 The basic idea is that you include 'smart' makefiles that helps with the build.

 First you include `config.mk` that figures out what the target of the build is